Japanese reaction to Fukushima nuclear accident: Alternate energy sources

-The use of nuclear power (in yellow) in Japan declined significantly after the Fukushima accident.
+The use of nuclear power (in dark blue) in Japan declined significantly after the Fukushima accident.

 Renewable energy

 In September 2011, Tetsunari Iida launched the Japan Renewable Energy Foundation, which is backed by ¥1 billion (US$13 million) from Japan's richest man, Masayoshi Son.
 The foundation will bring together some 100 experts from around the world to analyse obstacles to implementing renewable energy, and offer policy recommendations to the new Japanese government.

 As of September 2011, Japan planned to build a pilot floating wind farm, with six 2-megawatt turbines, off the Fukushima coast.
 Japan planned "to build as many as 80 floating wind turbines off Fukushima by 2020."
 A 2 MW floating wind turbine 20 km from shore began operating in 2013, with a 32% capacity factor and a floating transformer.
 Two larger turbines of 5 and 7 MW have been unsuccessful.

 A 20 MW solar farm and a hydrogen production facility operates on the site as of 2020.